 Contact Ali Awad, the CEO Lawyer Today

 If you or someone you loved has been harmed because of someone else’s negligent actions, a Hinesville personal injury lawyer from CEO Lawyer Personal Injury Law Firm can help.
-No matter what type of accident you have been involved in, our attorneys are prepared to evaluate your case and determine your best course of action.
+No matter the type of accident you’ve experienced, our attorneys are ready to assess your case and guide you toward the most effective course of action.

-The residents of Hinesville deserve the best possible chance at recovery when their lives have been wrongfully turned upside down.
+The residents of Hinesville deserve every opportunity for a strong recovery when their lives have been unexpectedly disrupted.
 We will review your case in a no-obligation, free consultation so you can decide what your next steps are.
 Contact us online or call (470) 323-8779 to learn more.

 Areas Served